-This year’s Mobile World Congress in Barcelona has been cancelled after mass cancellations from exhibitors worried about the corona virus.
+This year’s Mobile World Congress in Barcelona has been cancelled after mass cancellations from exhibitors worried about the corona virus or Covid 19.
 GSMA, the organising body pulled the plug on Wednesday, two weeks before the event was due to begin.
 Before GSMA acted big names such as Cisco, Nokia, Vodafone group and Facebook all dropped out.

 The Financial Times (behind a paywall) reports:

 The conference’s cancellation will be a big blow for Barcelona, where hotels and restaurants ramp up prices in expectation of a bumper week that attracts high-spending telecoms executives.
 Local media has estimated that it generates €492m for the city, and creates about 14,000 temporary jobs.

 This makes a lot of sense.
 MWC is a huge four day event, more than 100,000 people from all over the world attend.
 Many are from China where the virus is most prevalent.
 Last year the organisers boasted there were more than 1 million business meetings at the event.